apk8s/k3s-gitlab/README.md

 Gitlab may take a minute or more to boot.
 Once Gitlab is running locate the newly generated config file gitlab.rb on the server at `/srv/gitlab/config/gitlab.rb`.

-The initial `gitlab.rb` file is commented out sample configuration so you may simply back it up and add a new file with the following:
+The initial `gitlab.rb` file is commented out sample configuration so you may simply back it up and add a new file with the following.
 Replace **.apk8s.dev** with your domain.

+`/srv/gitlab/config/gitlab.rb`:
 ```ruby
 external_url 'https://gitlab.apk8s.dev'